Californiachris/ServiceVault-Mobile/replit.md

 ## Overview

-ServiceVault is a premium asset tracking platform for contractors, homeowners, and property managers, designed to ensure tamper-resistant asset logging using QR/NFC stickers.
-It incorporates AI-powered warranty parsing, predictive maintenance reminders, and a hash-chain for immutable event logging.
+ServiceVault is a premium asset tracking platform for contractors, homeowners, and property managers, focusing on tamper-resistant logging via QR/NFC stickers.
+It provides AI-powered warranty parsing, predictive maintenance reminders, and an immutable hash-chain for event logging.
 The platform operates on a subscription model with quota enforcement and an admin system for physical sticker fulfillment.

-**Key Capabilities:**
-- **Tamper-Resistant Logging:** Contractors log installations and services with photos by scanning pre-printed QR/NFC stickers.
-- **Comprehensive Property History:** Homeowners access a complete property history, upload warranties, and receipts via a master QR.
-- **Property Management:** Property managers oversee multiple properties, assign tasks to workers, track check-ins/outs with GPS verification, and receive tenant issue reports via public QR codes.
-- **Worker Check-In/Out:** Workers scan QR codes to check in/out of properties, complete assigned tasks with photos/videos, and generate visit summaries.
-- **AI-Powered Automation:** AI extracts warranty dates, generates predictive maintenance reminders for all stakeholders.
-- **Immutable Records:** A blockchain-inspired hash chain ensures the integrity and tamper-proof nature of asset history.
-- **Subscription-Based Model:** Quota-enforced subscription plans managed through an admin fulfillment system for physical sticker orders, including bulk discounts for property managers (100+, 500+, 1000+ properties).

-The application adheres to enterprise SaaS standards, featuring a React frontend, an Express backend, PostgreSQL with Drizzle ORM, Stripe for payments, Google Cloud Storage, Replit Auth, and OpenAI Vision API for document parsing.
+It supports comprehensive property history, property management features like task assignment and GPS-verified check-ins, and AI-driven automation for all stakeholders.
+The application adheres to enterprise SaaS standards, utilizing a React frontend, Express backend, PostgreSQL with Drizzle ORM, Stripe for payments, Google Cloud Storage, Replit Auth, and OpenAI Vision API.

 ## User Preferences